-Ultimately, we aim for our pupils to leave St Michael’s with a real appreciation that the arts offer a universal language through which a vision of the human experience can be shared and that, through the arts, they can add their own voice to the chorus of mankind.
+Ultimately, we aim for all our pupils to leave St Michael’s with a real appreciation that the arts offer a universal language through which a vision of the human experience can be shared, and that, through the arts, they can add their own voice to the chorus of mankind.

-All pupils are taught Music throughout KS3, timetabled for 1x 40/45 minute lesson per week.
-Further experiences are offered through the Enrichment days.
-Pupils can then extend their musical interests in KS4 by choosing to study music to GCSE level or to follow the vocational NCFE Technical award in Music Technology.
+All pupils are taught Music throughout Years 7, 8 and 9 timetabled for 1x 40/45 minute lesson per week.
+Pupils can then extend their musical interests in Years 10 - 11 by choosing to study music to GCSE level or to follow the vocational NCFE Technical Award in Music Technology.

-Music is taught predominantly as a practical experience with pupils involved in music-making activities in all lessons (rehearsing, performing, composing or appraising) with emphasis on “Music being the dominant language in the classroom.”
-Differentiated tasks appropriate to individual ability and skills enable all pupils to be involved in lessons.
+Music is taught predominantly as a practical experience with pupils involved in music-making activities in all lessons (rehearsing, performing, composing or appraising) with emphasis on “Music being the dominant language in the classroom”.
+Scaffolded tasks enable all pupils of all abilities to be involved in lessons.

 Pupils are encouraged to use their instrumental skills within classroom work and performance activities vary to accommodate pupil interests and abilities.
 The current curriculum covers a mix of western and multi-cultural traditions, compositional devices, popular music styles and music technology and keyboard skills.

-Extensive extra-curricular music activities offer opportunities for pupils to further their interests and above all have fun making music with others.
+Enrichment days and extensive opportunities beyond lesson time offer opportunities for pupils to further their interests, develop their talents, and, above all, have fun making music with others.

-We have three choirs; the largest of which is open to all pupils and staff who enjoy singing whilst our Chapel Choir and junior counterpart, the Armstrong Choir, carry particular responsibility for enhancing the worshipping life of the school.
+At St Michael’s we have three choirs, the largest of which is open to all pupils and staff who enjoy singing, whilst our Chapel Choir (Hughes tutorial) and junior counterpart, the Armstrong Choir, carry particular responsibility for enhancing the worshipping life of the school.

-We continue to be a centre for the Associated Board of the Royal Schools of Music with around 80 pupils successfully taking instrumental and theory exams each year.
+As part of celebrating achievement and progress, pupils can be entered for exams hosted by the Associated Board of the Royal Schools of Music, Rock School and Trinity College exam boards with around 60 pupils successfully taking instrumental and theory exams each year.